Careers information for prospective students

 - Your HND... what next?

-If you come to an Undergraduate Open Day, you will be able to speak to us at our exhibition stand.
+If you come to an Undergraduate Open Day, you will be able to speak to us at the Information Fair.

 You may like to look at one of the websites provided by the Western Vocational Progression Consortium (WVPC), who aim to increase the progression of vocational adults and young people to higher level study by providing online, impartial information and support on the many routes to higher level study: